The Concrete Sequential Learning Style

 What Is Hard for the Concrete Sequential Learner

-While CS learners might be viewed negatively at times (perfectionist, inflexible, impatient, detail oriented, stubborn) their gifts lie in their great organization, their attention to detail, their tendency to always complete tasks, their productivity, and their dependability.
+While CS learners might be viewed negatively at times (perfectionist, inflexible, impatient, detail oriented, stubborn), their gifts lie in their great organization, their attention to detail, their tendency to always complete tasks, their productivity, and their dependability.
 The very best approach when working with CS children is to strive to be as consistent as possible, to be organized, to stick to routines or at least allow the children to follow established routines, to display common sense, and to explain expectations and desired outcomes as clearly as possible.
 It will also be important to not talk in generalities, but to be as literal and specific as possible, especially when you expect something from the child.
-If things will be changed, it is kind to give the child advance warning so he can prepare himself.
+If things will be changed, it is kind to give the child advance warning so they can be prepared.

 If you are giving a writing assignment, a CS child might prefer this type of directions: